Ayayz/Flask-Project/README.md

 # Flask-Project
-Flask Project to create the restful api using GET endpoints /view/csvdata
+Flask Project to create the REST API using GET endpoints /view/csvdata